 That is how I developed this recipe, which I have been using successfully for the past few years.
 Now I am passing it on to you.

 This rich fruit Christmas cake recipe will produce a moist cake that will beat all the other cakes you have ever made.
 Once you have perfected the art of making this cake, I don’t think you will use any different rich fruit cake recipe for your Christmas or any other celebration cake.

 A different recipe for Christmas

-You really cannot get anything better than a good Christmas cake recipe to start your Christmas baking.
+You cannot get anything better than a good Christmas cake recipe to start your Christmas baking.

-However, I got fed up with making the same cake over and over again, so I thought I would experiment with using different dried and crystalized, and I developed a fruit cake recipe that has my family, friends, and clients begging for more.
+However, I got fed up with making the exact cake repeatedly, so I thought I would experiment with different dried and crystallized fruits.
+I developed a fruit cake recipe with my family, friends, and clients begging for more.

 Sultanas are always good to use in a fruit cake as they help give the cake an excellent rich flavor.

 Raisins – I use them sometimes, and they are similar to sultanas, except they are bigger and have a more intense flavor.
-Unfortunately, they are quite expensive to buy.
-You can get cheap raisins, but they tend to be gritty and have some pips left in them, which is something you don’t want in a cake.
+Unfortunately, they are pretty expensive to buy.
+You can get cheap raisins, but they are gritty and have some pips left in them, which you don’t want in a cake.

-What makes this recipe different is that I have also used dried apricots, prunes, dates, crystallized pineapple, mango, papaya, and pears.
+This recipe is different because I have also used dried apricots, prunes, dates, crystallized pineapple, mango, papaya, and pears.

-Currants are often used in a fruit cake recipe and are small dried grapes, not black currants, as many people think they are.
+Currants are often used in a fruit cake recipe and are small dried grapes, not black currants, as many people think.
 Unless they are of excellent quality, they also tend to be a bit gritty.
 I am often asked to leave them out because some people don’t like the taste, and others say that currants give them indigestion, so I stopped using them altogether.